 | Misconception or mistake | Why it backfires | What to do instead | Quick example |

-| “Seat height doesn’t matter; I’ll get used to it.” | Height affects thigh pressure, foot support, and how easy it is to stand. | Target feet-flat sitting and easy stand-up; avoid very low seats if mobility is a concern. | A low-profile sofa looks sleek but visitors avoid it because getting up feels like a workout. |
+| “Seat height doesn’t matter.” | Height affects foot support, thigh pressure, and how easy it is to stand up. | Use the feet-flat check and pay attention to how natural the stand-up feels. | A low sofa looks sleek but people avoid it because getting up is a chore. |

 Match the sofa to your body and your household

-Build a simple “seating profile”
+Build a simple seating profile

 Write down:

-Decide whether you need “one sofa for everyone” or “one sofa for a primary user”
+Decide whether you need one sofa for everyone or one sofa for a primary user

 Get the core dimensions right: seat height, seat depth, and pitch

-Seat height: the “feet flat” checkpoint
+Seat height: the feet-flat checkpoint

-How to test quickly:
+How to test it quickly:

-- Sit all the way back
+- Sit all the way back.

-Seat depth: measure your body, then compare to “usable depth”
+Seat depth: measure your body, then compare to usable depth

-A body-based method:
+A simple body-based check:

 - Sit upright against a wall.